Perth Mint Gold Token Price Tops $1,888.98 on Exchanges (PMGT)

-Perth Mint Gold Token (PMGT) traded flat against the US dollar during the twenty-four hour period ending at 19:00 PM ET on July 6th.
-Perth Mint Gold Token has a total market cap of $563,672.37 and approximately $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last day.
-Over the last week, Perth Mint Gold Token has traded up 0% against the US dollar.
-One Perth Mint Gold Token token can currently be purchased for about $1,888.98 or 0.06198125 BTC on popular cryptocurrency exchanges.
+Perth Mint Gold Token (PMGT) traded flat against the U.S. dollar during the 1-day period ending at 22:00 PM E.T. on July 7th.
+In the last week, Perth Mint Gold Token has traded up 0% against the U.S. dollar.
+One Perth Mint Gold Token token can now be bought for about $1,888.98 or 0.06198125 BTC on exchanges.
+Perth Mint Gold Token has a market cap of $563,672.37 and $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.